-22.5 Credit risk
+24.5 Credit risk

-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-The Company does not have any trade receivables as the rentals are received in advance and therefore credit risk exposure is minimum.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations and arises principally from the Company's receivables resulting in financial loss to the Company.
+The Company generally receives rentals in advance, except does not have any trade receivables as the rentals are received in advance and therefore credit risk exposure is minimum.
 For Company, credit risk arises from balances with banks, for which it does not have significant concentration of credit risk.
-The credit risk on investment in mutual funds / balances with banks is limited because the counterparties are banks or mutual funds duly recognised by the Securities Exchange Board of India with high creditratings assigned by credit-rating agencies
+The credit risk on investment in mutual funds / balances with banks is limited because the counterparties are banks or mutual funds duly recognised by the Securities Exchange Board of India with high credit-ratings assigned by credit-rating agencies.